Maurice-Goldberg/ShowDown/README.md

 The user can remove one or all saved shows by clicking "Remove Selected" or "Clear Saved" respectively.
 ![View saved](gifs/view_saved.gif)

-## Help button
+## Help modal
-The user can view an help modal that explains how to use the app by clicking the "Help" button in the top-right corner of the screen.
+The user can view a help modal that explains how to use the app by clicking the "Help" button in the top-right corner of the screen.
 ![Help](gifs/help.gif)